bokwoon95/sq2/docs/ddl.md

 ## How to specify multiple columns for an index or constraint?

-The `primarykey`, `unique` and `index` modifiers each accept a submodifier `cols` which takes in a comma-separated list of columns participating in the constraint or index.
+The `primarykey`, `unique` and `index` modifiers accept a submodifier `cols` which takes in a comma separated list of columns participating in the constraint or index.
-Usually this is not needed when the struct tag is defined on a table field, as the field would implicitly be used for `cols`.
+Usually this is not needed when the modifier is defined in the struct tag of a column field, as the field would be implicitly used for `cols`.
 But if multiple columns are needed, the `cols` submodifier must be defined explicitly defined.
-In this case, the modifier can be defined in the sq.TableInfo struct tag (although any other struct tag would also work):
+When this happens, the modifier can be defined in the struct tag of sq.TableInfo (although any other struct tag would also work):

 ```go
 type FILM_ACTOR struct {